Glimepiride-SZ, tablets 2 mg 30 pcs

 Contraindications

-Hypersensitivity to glimepiride or to any excipient of the drug, to other sulfonylurea derivatives, or to other sulfonamides (risk of hypersensitivity reactions);
+hypersensitivity to glimepiride or to any excipient of the drug, to other sulfonylurea derivatives or to other sulfonamide drugs (risk of developing hypersensitivity reactions);

 In the first weeks of treatment (increased risk of hypoglycemia).

-In case of intercurrent illnesses during treatment or when patients change their lifestyle (changes in diet and meal times, increased or decreased physical activity).
+For intercurrent diseases during treatment or when changing the lifestyle of patients (changing diet and meal times, increasing or decreasing physical activity).

 Metabolic disorders